9001/copyparty/README.md

 ## notes

 * iPhone/iPad: use Firefox to download files
-* Android-Chrome: set max "parallel uploads" for 200% upload speed (android bug)
+* Android-Chrome: increase "parallel uploads" for higher speed (android bug)
-* Android-Firefox: takes a while to select files (in order to avoid the above android-chrome issue)
+* Android-Firefox: takes a while to select files (their fix for ☝️)
-* Desktop-Firefox: may use gigabytes of RAM if your connection is great and your files are massive
+* Desktop-Firefox: may use gigabytes of RAM if your files are massive
 * paper-printing is affected by dark/light-mode! use lightmode for color, darkmode for grayscale
   * because no browsers currently implement the media-query to do this properly orz